SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 == Price

-Due to the algorithmic nature of the USDN token, its price $P_"usdn"$ can be calculated using the following formula:
+Due to the algorithmic nature of the USDN token, its price in dollars $P_"usdn"$ can be calculated using the following
+formula:

 $ P_"usdn" = frac(B_"vault" P_"asset", S_"tot") $ <eq:usdn_price>